-For example, as illustrated in the following table, switch selection corresponds to binary 10 1101 1xxx (or hex 2D8).
-The "xxx" represents address lines A2, A1, and A0 which are used on the card to select registers within the UART.
-See Chapter 5, Programming in this manual.
+For example, as illustrated in the following table, switch selection corresponds to hex 2D8 (binary 10 1101 1xxx).
+The "xxx" represents address lines A2, A1, and A0 used on the card to select individual registers.
+See the Programming chapter of this manual.